Dedicated Calculator

 Estimate

-Note: This property tax calculator Pakistan page provides an estimate for planning only.
-Actual rates can vary with official valuation, transaction type, and current tax treatment.
+Note: This property tax calculator Pakistan page uses the Finance Bill 2026 table rates for sections 236K and 236C as the controlling source for this estimate.
+Actual treatment can still vary with official valuation, transaction type, and later FBR notifications.

 Why a Property Tax Estimate Matters Before a Deal